haydmills/thingsyoucandoinsteadofcheckingyourphoneagain/README.md

 - have a picnic
 - water flowers/plants
 - start a garden

-DIY
+- play a game of kickball with friends
+- go camping
-- build a treehouse
+- build a fire
+- grill out with friends

+Spirituality
+- pray
+- meditate
-- build a birdhouse
+- sing a worship song or hymn